Rebecca-Diroll/14-Tech-Blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## User Story
-The Tech Blog is a place for software engineers to post about developement tools and resources that are useful.
+The Tech Blog is a place for software engineers to post about development tools and resources that are useful.
 It is a place to share and collaborate with others.

 ## Table of Contents
 * [Usage](#usage)